ecosensors/EcoBoard/README.md

 * How to use the GPIO I/O expander port and a 1-Wire Digital temperature sensor (DS18B20)
 * How to use a barometer (BME280)
 * How to use a Davis anemometer
+* How to log data into a SD card

 In the very near future, I will provide example codes to use